mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

-seasons or periods of weather conducive to smog accumulation, and to check which measures are effective at minimizing exposure to such pollution in specific areas (e.g. how much air circulation to cut off, when to best close windows, effects of other factors like air washers and indoor humidity, etc).
+seasons or periods of weather conducive to smog accumulation, and to check which measures are effective at minimizing exposure to such pollution in specific areas (e.g. how much air circulation to cut off, when to best close windows, effects of other factors like air filters, air washers, indoor humidity, etc), using rp2040+sen5x as a fancy meter device, without needing any other setup (servers, dbs, cloud infra, internet or anything else external - it's all on-device local).

 .. contents::
   :backlinks: none